-Q 2 Analyze Global Energy Scenario after explaining it.
-10 CO3 Q 3 Analyze the India ambitious growth plan for non-fossil fuel up to 2030 with suggestions for better implantation after explaining.
-10 CO3 SECTION-D 2Qx15M= 30 Marks Short-term interventions addressing the current energy crisis must be Short-term interventions addressing the current energy crisis must be accompanied by a steadfast focus on mid- and long-term goals of the energy transition.
-High fossil fuel prices, energy security concerns and the urgency of climate change underscore the pressing need to move faster to a clean energy system, says World Energy Transitions Outlook 2022.
+Q 1 Analyze Urban Water Balance Model and its significance with respect to Non-Revenue water.
+10 CO3 Q 2 Analyze the Coal Pricing and Bidding challenges in India and with respect to Global Standards 10 CO3 Q 3 Analyze the Refinery Drivers and how the parameters Impact the profit margins of any Refinery.
+10 CO3 SECTION-D 2Qx15M= 30 Marks Short-term interventions addressing the current energy crisis must be accompanied by a steadfast focus on mid- and long-term goals of the energy transition.
+High fossil fuel prices, energy security concerns and the urgency of climate change underscore the pressing need to move faster to a clean energy system, says World Energy Transitions Outlook 2022 .
 Launched by the International Renewable Energy Agency (IRENA) at the Berlin Energy Transition Dialogue today, the Agency's Outlook sets out priority areas and actions based on available technologies that must be realized by 2030 to achieve net zero emissions by mid-century.
 It also takes stock of progress across all energy uses to date, clearly showing the inadequate pace and scale of the renewables-based transition.
 "The energy transition is far from being on track and anything short of radical action in the coming years will diminish, even eliminate chances to meet our climate goals", said Francesco La Camera, Director-General of IRENA.
 "Today, governments are facing multiple challenges of energy security, economic recovery and the affordability of energy bills for households and businesses.
 Many answers lie in the accelerated transition.
 But it's a political choice to put policies in place that comply with Paris Agreement and the Sustainable Development Agenda.
 Investing in new fossil fuel infrastructure will only lock-in uneconomic practices, perpetuate existing risks and increase the threats of climate change."
-CO4 "It is high time to act", La Camera added.
+"It is high time to act", La Camera added.
 "Recent developments have clearly demonstrated that high fossil fuel prices can result in energy poverty and loss of industrial competitiveness.
 80% of the global population lives in countries that are net-importers of fossil fuels.
 By contrast, renewables are available in all countries, offering a way out of import dependency and allowing countries to decouple economies from the costs of fossil fuels while driving economic growth and new jobs."
-The Outlook sees investment needs of USD 5.7 trillion per year until 2030 including the imperative to redirect USD 0.7 trillion annually away from fossil fuels to avoid stranded assets.
+CO4 fossil fuels to avoid stranded assets.
 But investing in the transition would bring concrete socioeconomic and welfare benefits, adding 85 million jobs worldwide in renewables and other transition-related technologies between today and 2030.
 These job gains would largely surpass losses of 12 million jobs in fossil fuel industries.
 Overall, more countries would experience greater benefits on the energy transition path than under business as usual, according to the Outlook.